Generation of off-critical zeros for hypercubic Epstein zeta-functions: Special limits of dimension

 According to the Riemann hypothesis, they are constrained to the axes $\Re(s)=\pm 1$.

-The function $\zeta^{(d)}(s)$ in (\ref{fr}) is proportional to $d$ and as the limit $d\to 0$ is taken, it is necessary to check whether the above zeros fulfill the sum rules (\ref{sr1})-(\ref{sr3}).
-Taking the $d\to 0$ limit of the sum rule (\ref{sr1}) yields $\sum_{\rho} 1/\rho = 0$.
+Let us check whether the above zeros fulfill the sum rules (\ref{sr1})-(\ref{sr3}) taken in the limit $d\to 0^+$.
+The $d\to 0^+$ limit of the sum rule (\ref{sr1}) yields $\sum_{\rho} 1/\rho = 0$.
 This result is confirmed by the explicit calculation